dirkkelly/dirkkelly/content/basics.md

 With the aim of reducing adversity between cultures we administer international exchange programs that enable participants to interact with a foreign society through work and volunteer opportunities.

 I'm their Chief Technology Officer.
-It's my responsibility to understand how the industry can be innovated and made more efficiency, then guide the implementation of these improvements through structured process and automation.
+It's my responsibility to understand how the industry can be innovated and made more efficient, then guide the implementation of these improvements through structured process and automation.

 ## Perth